daergoth/streamlink/README.md

 Implement more user-friendly recording naming scheme
 Edit recording metadata to include stream title and audio language
 Added after-stream double check to restart recording as soon as possible in case of a stream error
+Refactored codebase to help later development

 ### 1.8.4
 Added support for passing additional arguments to Streamlink